Phoenix Hagen: History

+Footsteps of a former champion

-The club was founded in May 2004 in the wake of the insolvency of former top club Brandt Hagen.
+Phoenix Hagen was founded in May 2004 in the wake of the insolvency of former top club Brandt Hagen.
 Brandt Hagen was forced to cease club operation in the Basketball Bundesliga (BBL) immediately in December 2003.
 Phoenix Hagen is not the legal successor of Brandt Hagen, but an independent new club founded to continue the basketball tradition in Hagen.

 Phoenix Hagen was playing in the PRO A division of the German second basketball league until the 2008–09 season.
 The club rented the license for operating in this league from BG DEK/Fichte Hagen, and thus is that club's legal successor.
 In the 2008–09 season of the Pro A Phoenix Hagen secured the second place.
 This position qualified the team for promotion to BBL in the season 2009–10.

 Starting with season 2008–09 a Phoenix Hagen women's team is playing in the second women's league DBBL.
 This team is run in collaboration with the sports club TSV Hagen 1860, from which all players originate.

 Phoenix Hagen wants to promote young basketball talents to ensure high-performance sport for the long term.
 The young talents team Phoenix Hagen Juniors plays in the north-west division of the first league for Germany's up-and-coming players (NBBL).
 In the first season of existence of the NBBL (2007–08), the Phoenix juniors team became vice champions.

 The club filed for insolvency in October 2016 due to financial difficulties and had its Bundesliga license revoked with immediate effect the following month.
 The club did not finish the 2016–17 season and was placed back to the ProA for the following season.